mmaxs/lua-oop/README.md

 end
 ```

 There is also the `memberpairs()` function that returns a function iterating through all object members (including all sub-objects).
-The iterator returns a key-value pair (as actually returned by the standard `next()` function) and the table the pair is originate from as its third return value.
+The iterator returns a key-value pair (as being actually returned by the standard `next()` function) and the table the pair is originate from as its third return value.

 That's basically all.